The Board elects the Vice Chair and appoints the members of the Board Committees.

 Evaluation of the Board

 The Board annually conducts a self-evaluation process, through which the performance and the work of the Board is evaluated for the purpose of continuously improving the Board work.
 The evaluation is based on methodology that includes questionnaires to evaluate the Board as a whole, the Chair and individual Board members.
-In 2019 the self-evaluation was carried out by an external consultant and included interviews with all Board members.
-The result of the self-evaluation process is further discussed by the Board and presented to the Shareholders’ Nomination Board by the Chair of the Board
+The result of the self- evaluation process is further discussed by the Board and presented to the Shareholders’ Nomination Board by the Chair of the Board.

-In accordance with applicable European regulatory requirements, an internal suitability assessment of the members of the Board individually and of the Board as a whole is completed annually and in connection with the selection process for new Board members.
+In accordance with applicable European regulatory requirements, a suitability assessment of the members of the Board individually and of the Board as a whole is completed annually and in connection with the selection process for new Board members.

 In accordance with the external framework and in order to increase the effectiveness of the Board work, the Board has established separate working committees to assist the Board in preparing matters, belonging to the competence of the Board and to decide in matters delegated by the Board.
 The duties of the Board Committees, as well as working procedures, are defined in the Committee Charters.
 In general, the Board Committees do not have autonomous decision-making powers and each Committee regularly reports on its work to the Board.
 Nordea follows the legal requirements and complies with the Code in respect of Board Committees.